peteroupc/numbers-java/api/com.upokecenter.numbers.EInteger.md

  Returns a byte array of this integer's value.
 * `byte ToByteUnchecked()`<br>
- Converts this number to a byte (from 0 to 255), returning the least-significant bits of this number's two's-complement form.
+ Converts this number to a byte (from 0 to 255), returning the least-significant bits of this number's two' s-complement form.
 * `short ToInt16Checked()`<br>
  Converts this number's value to a 16-bit signed integer if it can fit in a 16-bit signed integer.
 * `short ToInt16Unchecked()`<br>
- Converts this number to a 16-bit signed integer, returning the least-significant bits of this number's two's-complement form.
+ Converts this number to a 16-bit signed integer, returning the least-significant bits of this number's two' s-complement form.
 * `int ToInt32Checked()`<br>
  Converts this object's value to a 32-bit signed integer, throwing an exception if it can't fit.